Alluxio/alluxio/docs/en/Debugging-Guide.md

 - Also, using Alluxio can be very beneficial if/when the under storage is remote (like S3 or remote HDFS).
 - You can use Mesos and yarn if you are already using Mesos or Yarn to manage your cluster.
 Using Mesos or Yarn can benefit management.

-### Q: I have problems setting up Alluxio cluster on EC2.
+#### Q: I have problems setting up Alluxio cluster on EC2.
 Can you advice?

 A: Please follow [Running-Alluxio-on-EC2.html](Running-Alluxio-on-EC2.html) for details.

-Typical mis-configurations:
+Typical issues:
 - Please make sure AWS access keys and Key Pairs are set up coordinately.
 - If the UnderFileSystem is S3, check the S3 bucket name in `ufs.yml` is the name of an existing bucket, without the `s3://` or `s3n://` prefix.
 - If you are not able to access the UI, please check that your security group allows incoming traffic on port 19999.

 ## Alluxio Performance FAQ

-### Q: I tested Alluxio/Spark against HDFS/Spark (running simple work count of GBs of files).
-There is
-no discernible performance difference.
+#### Q: I tested Alluxio/Spark against HDFS/Spark (running simple work count of GBs of files).
+There is no discernible performance difference.
 Why?

 A: Alluxio accelerates your system performance by leveraging data locality using distributed in-memory storage (and tiered storage).
 If your workloads do not have good data locality, and most accesses still need to go to